kae4ka/asd-project/tasks/task_9_1/README.md

 **Basic flow:**
 1. User selects the option to stop or pause the ETL task.
+2. System checks access to manage etl-task.
-2. System pauses or canceles the ongoing ETL task.
+3. System pauses or canceles the ongoing ETL task.
-3. If the task is terminated, the system prompts the user to confirm the deletion of data in Outbox and any partially sent data in the destination service.
+4. If the task is terminated, the system prompts the user to confirm the deletion of data in Outbox and any partially sent data in the destination service.
-4. User confirms, and the system clears Outbox and destination if necessary.
+5. User confirms, and the system clears Outbox and destination if necessary.

 ---